Led by LSU, Alabama, SEC players dominate remote NFL draft

 The first quarterback chosen on Day 3 was Washington’s Jacob Eason, who went to Indianapolis.
 The Colts, of course, signed Philip Rivers as a free agent and still have incumbent Jacoby Brissett.
 Both have contracts only through 2020, though.

+Carolina pulled off a new one by choosing nothing but defensive players, seven in all.
+Including, naturally, the seventh overall choice, DT Derrick Brown of Auburn.
+Of the SEC.

+Wide receiver was considered the deepest position in this crop, and 37 were taken.

-Meanwhile, the list of Power Five schools without players taken included Oklahoma State, Pitt, Arizona and Washington State.
+Meanwhile, the list of Power Five schools without players taken wound up at nine: Duke Illinois, Northwestern, Rutgers, Iowa State, Kansas State, Oklahoma State, Arizona and Mississippi.

-AP Pro Football Writers Josh Dubow, Mark Long and Rob Maaddi contributed.